frankiiii/master_thesis/README.md

 # Unpacking the Black-Box
-### How does rebel-government interaction affect the transition to active civilconflict after rebel formation has occurred?
+### How does rebel-government interaction affect the transition to active civil conflict after rebel formation has occurred?